nixworks/public/news/2012/01/23/2011a2012-syrian-uprising-pat-least-22-civilians-are-shot-dead-across-syria-by-security-forces-under-the-syrian-government.md

 ### [2012-01-23](/news/2012/01/23/index.md)

-# 2011-2012 Syrian uprising: At least 22 civilians are shot dead across Syria by security forces under the Syrian government.
+# 2011-2012 Syrian uprising:At least 22 civilians are shot dead across Syria by security forces under the Syrian government.